nodeca/nodeca/docs/nodeca-technical/application.md

 =================

 Migrations are stored as files in the `migrations` directory, one per file.
-The name of the file is of the form YYYYMMDDHHMMSS\_migration\_name.rb, that is to say a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.
+The name of the file is of the form YYYYMMDDHHMMSS\_migration\_name.js, that is to say a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.